Using a lightweight LED head torch to read a map at night

 Muon: IP64 - Protected from total dust ingress.
 Protected from water spray (rain) from any direction.

 Prism: IPX7 - Protected from total dust ingress.
-Protected from immersion between 15 centimetres and 1 meter in depth.
+Protected from immersion between 15 centimetres and 1 metre in depth.

 Manta: IP64- Protected from total dust ingress.
 Protected from water spray (rain) from any direction.